Open Industry 4.0 Simulation

-- The first message is the Master Asset Model (mam) message, which corresponds to the Vendor Nameplate defined for the Simulated Device.
+- Master Asset Model (mam) message, which corresponds to the Vendor Nameplate defined for the Simulated Device and

-- And the second message is the Device Health (health) message, which corresponds to the Device Health defined for the Simulated Device.
+- Device Health (health) message, which corresponds to the Device Health defined for the Simulated Device.

-This will add the respective OPC UA PubSub DataSets and DataSetWriters to the OPC UA PubSub Configuration and thus enables publishing the messages to the MQTT Broker periodically.
+The message types are implemented internally by the respective OPC UA PubSub DataSets and DataSetWriters in the OPC UA PubSub Configuration.
+This enables publishing the messages to the MQTT Broker periodically.
 OEC defines a few additional fields to the MQTT messages, but apart from that, they are just standard OPC UA PubSub messages.

 Subscribing to the OI4 Information with UA Browser